eskezje/EasyGameOptions/README.md

 # EasyGameOptions

-OBS.
-Needs to run with administrator privileges to edit the regsistry and DSCP.

 ![image](https://github.com/eskezje/EasyGameOptions/assets/114604325/0391f623-7f3c-42d9-87b0-fecf663e7765)

 EasyGameOptions is a versatile utility designed to streamline your gaming experience on Windows.
 With just a few clicks, it optimizes your game's performance and settings for smoother gameplay.
 Here's what it offers: